What is New?

 A lot of it is caused by the "never-enough-ness" grumblings that plague most narcissists.
 They didn't get enough power and control over people; people weren't submissive enough for them; people weren't loyal enough for them; people weren't nice enough to them (and some of them were even "nasty", something that perpetrators repeatedly call women who disappoint them); they didn't hurt so-and-so enough; they weren't catapulted into positions of power enough, people weren't bright enough to not realize they were geniuses; people weren't trusting of them enough to let them take over; people never praised them enough; people weren't grateful enough for all the things they did do and were too focused on what they didn't do; people couldn't see they were superior to everyone else because they were not self effacing enough; no relationship was good enough for them; their children didn't become anything special enough for them; their spouse didn't make enough money or wasn't generous enough to them; their children and spouses weren't smart or successful enough for them; their lovers never appreciated them enough; their children were never "good enough" children; no one could ever read their mind in a good enough way and certainly not as good as they could read others' minds (this is, of course, a delusion); no one ever saw enough of the brilliant talent they had; and home health care workers never did enough for them when they become old.

 All of this leads them to be hyper critical of others, demanding, commanding and never satisfied.
-They especially try to instill the thought into their children that they are not enough as people.
-What this really translates into is that children are not pleasing and submissive enough for a narcissist; they aren't endowed with enough narcissistic supply for a narcissist; they aren't making their parenting look good enough for them; their children aren't easy enough not to go ballistic, i.e. go into rages and punishments all of the time; their children aren't praising them enough; their children aren't doing what they are told enough; their children seem more ugly than other children, that they aren't beautiful enough to admire.
+They especially try to instill the thought into their children that these children are not enough as people.
+What this really translates into is that children are not pleasing and submissive enough for a narcissist; they aren't endowed with enough narcissistic supply for a narcissist; they aren't making their parenting look good enough for their narcissistic parent; their children aren't easy enough not to go ballistic on, i.e. go into rages and punishments all of the time; their children aren't praising them enough; their children aren't doing what they are told enough; their children seem more ugly than other children, that they aren't beautiful enough to admire.
 Children who are too heavily dominated by the narcissistic parent (without their other parent pushing back on their ambition to destroy a child's self esteem) can carry the burden that they are not enough their whole entire lives.

 They can especially get the sense that they don't work hard enough, where one of the traits of being a scapegoat is that they become work-a-holics.

 Dr. Ramani Durvasula and Jerry Wise often talk at length in their writings and videos about how narcissists crush their children's self esteem, and that only being a puppet with no boundaries is the only way they will ever receive affection, or be seen, or respected by their narcissistic parent ... until the next round of devaluation and narcissistic exaggerated disappointments which turn into shaming the child (and for malignant narcissists violence or punishments meant to hurt).
-The child takes in that they are "not enough" and the destruction to his self esteem, his budding personality, his ambitions and accomplishments (and if his parent is violent towards him, physical destruction too).
+The child takes in that they are "not enough" and the destruction to his self esteem, his budding personality, his ambitions and accomplishments therefor aren't enough (and if his parent is violent towards their child, physical destruction of the child too).

 If an adult child shows that they are internally endowed with self esteem which can come from being away from the narcissist for a length of time, or pursuing an interest or education away from the family system, the narcissist can double down on terrorizing.
 No narcissist can deal with, or stand, any child of theirs with self esteem, including enough intelligence to know why their parent is trying to wreck their self esteem.